Spomky-Labs/cbor-php/README.md

 $object = new MapObject();
 $object->add(UnsignedIntegerObject::create(25),new TextStringObject('(｡◕‿◕｡)⚡'));

-// Create an Infinite Map with several items
+// Create an Indefinite Length Map with several items
 $object = new InfiniteMapObject();
 $object->append(new ByteStringObject('A'), SignedIntegerObject::create(-652));
 $object->append(UnsignedIntegerObject::create(25), new TextStringObject('(｡◕‿◕｡)⚡'));